statisticianinstilettos/recmetrics/README.md

 <img src="images/ils_code.png" alt="Coverage Plot" width=400>

+## MSE and RMSE
+Mean Squared Error (MSE) and Root Mean Squared Error (RMSE) are used to evaluate the accuracy of predicted values such as ratings.
+This can also be used to evalaute the reconstruction of a ratings matrix.

 # WIP!
 This repo is a work in progress.
 I am continually adding metrics as I find them useful for evaluating recommendations.